San Antonio DWI Lawyer: How to Fight Field Sobriety Test Results in Bexar County

 2. Common Mistakes in the Walk-and-Turn Test

 The Walk-and-Turn is a “divided attention” test.
 Officers look for eight specific “clues,” but they often ignore the conditions under which you performed the test.
+Below are real case examples of what we look for when we defend DWI cases:

 3. Why the One-Leg Stand is Often Unreliable